anuragshukla2404/Cars_Prediction/README.md

 # Cars_Prediction
-Dataset usedin this project link:- https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data
+Dataset used in this project link:- https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data